 Aug.
-2, 1876 - "Wild Bill" Hickok was killed (shot from behind) while playing poker in Deadwood, South Dakota.
+2, 1876 – James Butler "Wild Bill" Hickok, one of the greatest gunfighters of the American West, was killed (shot from behind) while playing poker at the No. 10 Saloon in Deadwood, South Dakota.
 Jack McCall was later hanged for the shooting.

 Aug.
 2, 1886 - The general election of state and county officers was held on this Monday, according to The Monroe Journal.
 Monroeville polled 223 votes on this day – the largest vote of any box in Monroe County.